 Implemented in 2014-15, Seniors make use of Naviance…an online college database that allows them to fully research different colleges and universities worldwide, submit applications, archive letters of recommendation and transcripts, and compete for college placement with students of institutions globally.

 We have more than 250 devices available to our students and teachers on our campus to enrich learning as well as develop student digital skills.
 We have two computer labs, one Mac and one PC, that are regularly used at all grade levels, as well as a bank of research computers in the library with access to online databases, and several student-use computers in other locations around the school.

 Students in the lower Elementary grades have access to a set of 40 iPad Minis and in-class support with a mindful selection of applications to enrich their creativity and skills.
-Upper Elementary classes have access to a set of netbooks to further develop their independent learning skills as well as their digital citizenship.
+Upper Elementary classes have access to a set of netbooks/laptops to further develop their independent learning skills as well as their digital citizenship.
 Upper School students have a set of Kindles that are utilized in English classes and to promote reading, as well as access to student computer workstations for research and college application procedures.

-This year, we deployed many additional classroom technologies to enrich learning, such as document cameras expanded to include all divisions, laptop computers for teachers and specialists, and a wi-fi 'net' to cover the entire campus.
-We have also added more iPads and Laptops to our environment, this year.
+Last year, we deployed many additional classroom technologies to enrich learning, such as document cameras expanded to include all divisions, laptop computers for teachers and specialists, and a WiFi network to cover the entire campus (Campus Wide Network - CAN).
 The school now have a 1:1 dedicated Fiber Optic Leased Line for Internet along with the old VSAT.
 We are looking to double the bandwidth in near future to make it more accessible to students.